-Allah states that the fears of the unbelievers will be intensified in the Hereafter.
-On Judgment Day, they will be addressed thus:
+Allah states that the fears of the unbelievers will be intensified in the hereafter.
+On Judgement Day, they will be addressed thus:

 In the Hereafter, unbelievers will bear witness to their possessions, children and close friends leaving them and vanishing.
-They had assumed themselves to be in contact with their originals in the world and associated them with Allah.
-Allah stated this fact in the verse "Behold!
-How they lie against their own souls!
-But the (lie) which they invented will leave them in the lurch."
+They had assumed themselves to be in contact with their originals in the world and flattered themselves as partners with Allah.
+Allah stated this fact in the verse "Behold! how they lie against their own souls!
+But the [lie] which they invented will leave them in the lurch."
 (Surat al-An'am: 24)